rchan26/layeredBB/README.md

 # To load into R: Run layers_rcpp.R

-This downloads layers_rcpp.cpp from this page and runs sourceCpp
+This downloads layers_rcpp.cpp from this page and runs sourceCpp.

 Must have Rcpp package and a C++ compiler.
 This package uses the C compiler ("cc" or "gcc") and was designed using for Unix/Linux/Mac machines, where it should work without difficulty.
 With Mac OS X, it is necessary to first install gcc.